 Sometimes, we get questions from our reach that concerns the types of food that we cook.
 We get a lot of “well, cavemen wouldn’t eat Paleo Vanilla Flan” and “cavemen wouldn’t eat Paleo Chicken Pot Pie”, and so today, I will share with you how we think about it.

-Preheat the oven to 350 degrees Fahrenheit.
-Grease a baking sheet or line it to prevent sticking.
+- Preheat the oven to 350 degrees Fahrenheit.
+Grease a baking sheet or line it with parchment paper to prevent sticking.

-Roll into about 2” balls and place on the greased baking sheet.
-Bake for 22-25 minutes total, turning once around the 10-minute mark.
-You want to do this, or your meatballs will turn out flat and weirdly soft on one side.
+- Roll into about 1” balls and place on the greased baking sheet.
+Bake for 16-20 minutes total, turning once around the 10-minute mark.
+You may want to take our advice on this, or your meatballs will turn out flat and weirdly soft on one side.

 Looking to spice it up?
 Try our Paleo Cocktail Meatballs!